isokron/varnish-batteries/README.md

-# Varnish Cache with batteries (vmods)
+# Varnish Cache with batteries

 This is a collection of extension modules aimed at extending Varnish Cache without spending too much work on deployment.

+Contents:
+* vmods you will need often. (cookie, var, header, etc)
+* Useful VCL snippets. (planned)
+* Extension scripts, like cronjobs for logging 5xx safely with log rotation (planned)

-Main platform to run on is Ubuntu LTS, currently 18.04/bionic.
-Main Varnish version is the latest LTS, currently 6.0.
+Main platform to run on is Ubuntu LTS. (currently 18.04/bionic) Main Varnish version is the latest LTS. (currently 6.0)

 ## Installation